thomhurst/NotifyValueChanged/README.md

 -   Events that fire for specific types
 -   Events that fire for any type
 -   Custom property names
+-   Custom accessors for property getters and setters

 ## Example